 YOU CAN MAKE THIS KOREAN BEEF BOWL RECIPE FASTER THAN TAKEOUT DELIVERY

 If you are new to “zoodles” otherwise known as zucchini noodles, try switching out half your regular noodles in the dish with zoodles.
-You won’t even notice the difference, and over time, you can keep increasing the number of zoodles until the entire meal is only made with zucchini noodles.
-Replacing “zoodles” with regular noodles, not only boosts the nutritional content but also lowers the carbohydrate content, thus reducing the caloric intake.
+You won’t even notice the difference, and over time, you can increase the number of zoodles until the entire meal is only made with zucchini noodles.
+Replacing “zoodles” with regular noodles not only boosts the nutritional content, but also lowers the carbohydrate content, thus reducing the caloric intake.

 Zucchinis contribute to healthy digestion.
 They also are a very low-calorie vegetable, only 17 calories per 100 gram.
 Zucchinis are also a rich source of B-vitamins, especially folate, riboflavin, and B6.

 RECIPE KEY NUTRIENTS

 Fiber| Protein | Iron | Vitamin D | Calcium | Potassium